 Little touches like these add some minor depth to even the most insignificant of characters, making things feel more alive.
 They also freshen up the cast a bit more and make the time spent with them more fun as they know how to actually communicate like real people would rather than simply in a more constructed and narrative-continuing or character-justifying (the latter of which is never a good sign) type of way.

 Gundam Thunderbolt Bandit Flower is very nearly the epitome of the human side of the Gundam franchise.
 While it may not hit as hard or be as brutal or tightly-constructed as the first season, what it conveys is equally interesting and it manages to continue to showcase some of the best audiovisuals in non-film anime.
-In many ways, Bandit Flower is the definitive version of Thunderbolt Second Season’s content, and is tragically underappreciated.
+In many ways, Bandit Flower is the tragically underappreciated, definitive version of the content of the second season's content.
 With all that said, as always, I bid you adieu.

 Mobile Suit Gundam Thunderbolt: Bandit Flower Review